Idaho City, Idaho

-Idaho City is a town in, and the county seat of, Boise County, Idaho, United States, located about 36 mi northeast of Boise.
-The population was 466 at the 2020 census.
+Idaho City is an historic mining town in the western United States and the county seat of Boise County, Idaho.
+Located about 36 mi northeast of Boise, its population was 466 at the 2020 census.

-Idaho City is part of the Boise City−Nampa, Idaho Metropolitan Statistical Area.
+Part of the Boise metropolitan area, Idaho City is adjacent to State Highway 21 (Ponderosa Pine Scenic Byway), its elevation is 3988 ft above sea level.